 Here’s how to go about uninstalling GeForce Experience.

-If GeForce Experience works as intended and you are merely seeking to remove it from your system, follow these steps.
+If GeForce Experience works as intended and you are just seeking to remove it from your System, follow these steps.

 - Click on the Windows Start menu in the bottom left-hand corner.